Craft Production → Mass Production → Lean Production,

 • Quality at the source: The person doing the work prevents defects via clear standards, checks, and feedback.

-• Pull: Do work when it’s needed based on demand—stop large queues and aged backlog.
+• Pull: Do work when it’s needed based on demand.
+This helps prevent large queues and old backlogs.

 • Respect for people: Invest in skills; give teams authority to improve and own outcomes.